technoarchive/technohud-tf2c/README.md

 ![technohud-banner-github](https://i.imgur.com/ZpJJDlp.png)

-## current state: usable, but very little work done on tf2c-specifics
+## current state: usable, but very little work done on tf2c-specifics (check todo list in issues for progress)

 a clean hud made (mostly) from scratch with darker neutral colors as a theme.